-AXA PPP healthcare Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority.
+AXA Health is a trading name of AXA PPP healthcare Limited and is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority.

 The FCA sets out regulations for the sale and administration of general insurance.
 We must follow these regulations when we deal with you.